 Stained wood elements are commonly featured on Modern Tudor homes.
 I decided to stain the shutters to further accentuate the wooden supports of the cantilevered overhang over the front door and kitchen window.

 While the shutters might not remain stained forever, it seemed fitting to start with them stained.
 As they weather, we will have the opportunity to consider keeping them stained or paint them a color.

 As for the gutters, choosing a finish that matched the color of the house was a two-fold decision.
 My husband and I did not see eye to eye on the look of a high contrast gutter.
 I believe they can accent a home beautifully, if done correctly.
-That fact, that they be the perfect finish to a Modern Tudor if done correctly became the second reason to not choose a high-contrast gutter.
-Based upon the renderings we were given, it was extremely hard to know where the gutters and down pipes are going to be placed.
+My fear was that they would not be installed in the most esthetically pleasing or with any care or notion to style, became the second reason to not choose a high-contrast gutter.
+Based upon the renderings we were given, it was extremely hard to know where the gutters and down pipes were going to be placed.
 I was not willing to risk them looking bad, nor did we want to pay extra for fancy designer gutters.

 However, the gutters are a stunning design element on this house and proof that the contrasting gutter can be the perfect choice.

 One last point about the exterior.
 I would be remiss to not say that we know already that our favorite part of our new home is what is outside these windows.